zhouzhoutu/Marknote/README.md

 - All annotations are displayed in chronological order in the side panel
 - Click the '×' button to remove unwanted annotations
-- Choose to save important content before closing the page
+- Save important content before closing the page

 ### 4. Clearing Annotations